Hans-Peter Dürr: Advocacy

+Later years, emeritus after 1997

 In 2005, together with Daniel Dahm and Rudolf zur Lippe, he published the Potsdam Manifesto and the Potsdam Denkschrift as a follow-up to the Russell–Einstein Manifesto of 1955.
 They were signed by a large group of scientists from all over the world, including 20 laureates of the Right Livelihood Award.

-From 2006 until his death, he was a founding councillor at the World Future Council, and a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations.
+From 2006 until his death, he was a founding councillor at the World Future Council, and a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for the democratic reformation of the United Nations.

+He also championed various social justice causes, and helped fund the "David against Goliath" organization protesting against a nuclear fuel reprocessing plant in Bavaria.

+Personal life

+Dürr was married for more than 50 years and had 4 children and numerous grandchildren.
+He died in May 2014 in Munich.